-The experienced Anaheim bike accident lawyers of Bisnar Chase have a long and successful track record of representing those who have been seriously or catastrophically injured.
+The experienced Anaheim bicycle accident lawyers of Bisnar Chase have a long and successful track record of representing those who have been seriously or catastrophically injured.
 We will fight for your rights and help hold the negligent parties accountable for their actions.

-We've been serving Orange County residents for over three decades and are familiar with Orange County judges, courts and defense lawyers.
-Our Anaheim personal injury lawyers are top rated with Super Lawyers and AVVO.
+We’ve been serving Orange County residents for over three decades and are familiar with Orange County judges, courts, and defense lawyers.
+Our Anaheim personal injury lawyers are top-rated with Super Lawyers and AVVO.
 We also offer a free evaluation of your bicycle injuries.
 Please call us at 949-203-3814 today for a free consultation

 Anaheim Bicycle Accident Statistics